LABORA-INF-UFG/xapp-workshop/contents/class_1.md

 ------------------------------------------------------------------------ **EXERCISE 13** -----------------------------------------------------------------------

-Re-install the xApp with the new configuration and check if there is any changes in the xApp pod and services.
+Re-install the xApp with the new configuration and check for changes in the xApp pod and services.

 <p>
 <details>